George V: Declining health and death

 At about 11 o'clock it was evident that the last stage might endure for many hours, unknown to the Patient but little comporting with that dignity and serenity which he so richly merited and which demanded a brief final scene.
 Hours of waiting just for the mechanical end when all that is really life has departed only exhausts the onlookers & keeps them so strained that they cannot avail themselves of the solace of thought, communion or prayer.
 I therefore decided to determine the end and injected (myself) morphia gr.3/4 [grains] and shortly afterwards cocaine gr.1 [grains] into the distended jugular vein ...
 In about 1/4 an hour – breathing quieter – appearance more placid – physical struggle gone.

 Dawson wrote that he acted to preserve the King's dignity, to prevent further strain on the family, and so that George's death at 11:55 pm could be announced in the morning edition of The Times newspaper rather than "less appropriate ... evening journals".
-Neither Queen Mary, who was intensely religious and might not have sanctioned euthanasia, nor the Prince of Wales were consulted.
-The royal family did not want the King to endure pain and suffering and did not want his life prolonged artificially but neither did they approve Dawson's actions.
+Dawson had not consulted or informed any of the royal family, or the King himself.
+His action was only revealed when extracts from his diary were published in 1986.
 British Pathé announced the King's death the following day, in which he was described as "for each one of us, more than a King, a father of a great family".

 The German composer Paul Hindemith went to a BBC studio on the morning after the King's death and in six hours wrote Trauermusik ("Mourning Music"), for viola and orchestra.
 It was performed that same evening in a live broadcast by the BBC, with Adrian Boult conducting the BBC Symphony Orchestra and the composer as soloist.

 At the procession to George's lying in state in Westminster Hall, the cross surmounting the Imperial State Crown atop George's coffin fell off and landed in the gutter as the cortège turned into New Palace Yard.
 George's eldest son and successor, Edward VIII, saw it fall and wondered whether it was a bad omen for his new reign.
 As a mark of respect to their father, George's four surviving sons – Edward, Albert, Henry, and George – mounted the guard, known as the Vigil of the Princes, at the catafalque on the night before the funeral.
-The vigil was not repeated until the death of George's daughter-in-law, Queen Elizabeth The Queen Mother, in 2002.
-George V was interred at St George's Chapel, Windsor Castle, on 28 January 1936.
+The vigil was not repeated until the death of George's daughter-in-law, Queen Elizabeth the Queen Mother, in 2002.
+George V was interred at St George's Chapel, Windsor Castle, on 28 January.
 Edward abdicated before the year was out, leaving Albert to ascend the throne as George VI.